About

 • regular meetings in different parts of the city and with partner structures receiving the public

 • printed materials, such as flyers, directories and welcome maps, to convey information of primary use, in addition to virtual spaces.
-These documents are also available in the Resources section of this site.
+These documents are also available in the Brochures section of this site.

 Broadcasted by local radios, our jingles present the QX1 Welcome Map platform in French and Arabic (but not only!):